 4. 37 Million Pieces of Plastic Found on Remote South Pacific Island

 Henderson Island, in the South Pacific, is thousands of miles away from any human communities, yet thirty-seven million pieces of plastic were found along its shores.
 “It’s the highest density of debris reported anywhere in the world, scientists say.”
 It is estimated that the plastic trash weighs seventeen tons.
-Plastic pollution is a major issue facing our oceans today and finding so much of it on a remote island proves it.
+Plastic pollution is a major issue facing our oceans today and finding so much of it on a remote island proves it.5.
+Yellow-eyed Penguins On Verge of Extinction Due to Climate Change

 ———————————————–